City Haven Massage Therapy’s Techniques

 Myofascial Dry Needling

-MDN is a technique that is available at our Mont Albert and Parkville clinics.
-Myofascial Dry Needling (MDN) is a treatment used to deactivate Myofascial Trigger Points using an acupuncture needle instead of the digital pressure used in Trigger Point Therapy.
+MDN is a technique that is available at our Mont Albert and Parkville clinics and provided by our Myotherapist team.
+Myofascial Dry Needling (MDN) is a treatment used to deactivate Myofascial Trigger Points using single use, sterile needles instead of the digital pressure used in Trigger Point Therapy.
 The needle is inserted into the skin (10-30mm) over a known trigger point zone or deeper (30-100mm) where it is safe to do so.
 This is thought to stimulate the Central Nervous System to relax the target muscle.

 The aim of this treatment is to deactivate Myofascial Trigger Points.
-Acupuncture needles are inserted into soft tissues (muscles and tendons).
+Needles are inserted into soft tissues (muscles and tendons).
 It is not acupuncture.
 It is necessary for some needles to be inserted on oblique angles to be mindful of underlying vital organs.
 Myotherapists can use this technique on myofascial trigger points that are not responding to digital pressure, often with great success.
 The principle of Myofascial Dry Needling is also related to the pain gateway theory.
 The stimulation of the needle sends a faster message to the brain than the pain that the trigger point is causing and a pain inhibiting response is initiated by the body.

 Clients usually experience very little discomfort with this procedure; at most a sharp pin prick may temporarily be felt on needle insertion.